zaradai/zaradai.github.io/about.md

 ### Zaradai

-I decide to pick a moniker, Zaridai that would incorporate the most important thing in my life, my family (although I am quite sure there would say that programming comes a very close second!!).
+I decide to pick the moniker *Zaridai* so that it would incorporate the most important part of my life, family (although I am quite sure there would say that programming comes a very close second!!).

 * **Zar**inah - My wonderful and understanding wife.